-Ah, fall!
-University students return to campus.
-And technology transfer offices (TTOs) have the opportunity to establish–or enhance–their internship program.
-Longtime readers of the Fuentek blog know that we have a lot of experience setting up new TTO internship programs.
+Longtime readers of the Fuentek blog know that we have a lot of experience setting up new internship programs for technology transfer offices (TTOs).
 From planning the program to selecting the candidates to training and mentoring the interns, we’ve done it all.
 We even published a white paper about it.
-So today, while I’m feeling slightly nostalgic for David Letterman, I’d like to have a little fun while I share Fuentek insights about tech transfer internship programs.
+So today I’d like to have a little fun while I share Fuentek insights about tech transfer internship programs.

 The Fuentek team is getting ready to head down to Florida for the 2017 meeting of the Association of University Technology Managers® (AUTM®).
 AUTM’s national meeting provides a great opportunity for technology transfer professionals to network with universities, industry, investors, and research institutions.
 It’s also an excellent way to learn about the latest advancements in tech transfer and even advance your career.
 Fuentek has long participated in the annual meeting, from moderating sessions to speaking and exhibiting.
 And this year is no exception.
 Here’s a sneak peek into our plans for this year.